 Mt Gerizim is under full Israeli control (aka, “C” zone), and therefore can be accessed by Israelis.

 The plan of Mount Gerizim is illustrated in the following diagram, as identified by the archaeological excavations of Tel Gerizim.
-There are 4 main periods, illustrated in 4 colors: Persian period (late 5th Century BC), Hellenistic period (2nd Century BC), Byzantine periods (5th century and 6th century).
+There are 4 main periods, illustrated in 4 colors: Persian period (late 5th Century BC), Hellenistic period (2nd Century BC), Byzantine periods (5th and 6th century).

 A drone captured these views of Mount Gerizim area.
 The first view is from the north side of the ruins towards the south.
 The Byzantine church is in the center of the view, with ruins of multiple periods around it.